Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/InverseAsymmetricMatchers.md

 > **toBeInRange**(`min`, `max`): `any`

-Defined in: node\_modules/jest-extended/types/index.d.ts:220
+Defined in: node\_modules/jest-extended/types/index.d.ts:230

-Use `.toBeInRange` when checking if an array has elements in range min (inclusive) and max (inclusive).
+Use `.toBeInRange` when checking if an array has elements in range min (inclusive) and max (exclusive).

 #### Parameters